What are low carbon fuels?

 Greenhouse gases like carbon dioxide can trap heat in the earth’s atmosphere.
-This can lead to extreme weather, such as hurricanes, droughts, and increased wildfires, leaving vulnerable communities with destroyed infrastructure, lower health outcomes, billions of dollars in damages, and instability.
+This can lead to extreme weather, such as hurricanes, droughts, and increased wildfires.
+And that can leave vulnerable communities with destroyed infrastructure, lower health outcomes, billions of dollars in damages, and instability.

-The number-one source of greenhouse gas emissions in the United States is transportation.
-One of the ways we can reduce emissions is by using low carbon fuels to power our cars, trucks, planes, delivery vans, and other vehicles.
+The number-one source of greenhouse gas emissions in the U.S. is transportation.
+One way to reduce these emissions is using low carbon fuels to power our cars, trucks, planes, delivery vans, and other vehicles.

-Low carbon fuels are transportation fuels that release less carbon dioxide into the air when burned than traditional fuels like gasoline, diesel, and jet fuel.
+So what are low carbon fuels?
+They are transportation fuels that release less carbon dioxide into the air when burned than traditional fuels like gasoline, diesel, and jet fuel.
 One example of a low carbon fuel is electricity, which can power electric vehicles and hybrids.
-But electricity is not the only example.
-There are many options, including ethanol and biodiesel, which can fuel the millions of gas-powered vehicles already on the road today, and hydrogen, which requires new vehicle technology.
+And electricity is not the only example.
+There are many options for low carbon fuels, including biofuels, which can power the millions of gas-powered vehicles already on the road today, and hydrogen, which requires new vehicle technology.

 This online hub provides information about different types of LCFs and the kinds of vehicles and technologies that can use these fuels.
 We explore how we can shape policies to make these fuels better for consumers and easier to adopt.
 Below you’ll find survey data, fact sheets, white papers, and more content about LCFs, and how they could be a solution for a more sustainable transportation future.